 When society developed enough to have an upper class, they had developed enough to give some lucky folks free time.
 They wanted companions; not rough-and tumble-companions, but sweet, adorable, charming companions.
 That is how many toys came into being, as entertainment for royalty.
 Other toys are scaled down versions of larger breeds.
 They all have one thing in common; they were created for companionship.
+Some may even have extra advantages, like being good for people with allergies; while the shih tzu hypoallergenic claim may not be entirely true, as no breed can ever be truly 100% hypoallergenic, they’re still much less likely to cause an allergic reaction than, say, a golden retriever that sheds a lot.
 Small they are, playthings they are not.
-These are some of the most intelligent, strong-minded and creative dogs around.
+Toy breeds are some of the most intelligent, strong-minded and creative dogs around.
 Never underestimate them.

 Because of their size and their purpose (amusing us) they lend themselves to fabulous amounts of spoiling.
 They are often doted on, allowed to run wild, and permitted to do pretty much as they please.
 This indulgence can lead to aggression, leg lifting, fearfulness, shyness and general neurosis.
 Do your toy a favor and treat him like a dog.